State of Matter

 What is the Matter?

-The matter is anything around us that takes up space and has weight.
+The matter is anything around us that takes up SPACE and has MASS.
 In other words, matter describes everything that we can see, touch, smell, or feel.

 Examples are air, water, rocks, trees, home, books, and even people, etc.